 However, the thing that constantly bugged my cousin was, why is a full circle 360 degrees?
 Why not something simpler like 10 degrees or 100 degrees?
 All the calculations would have been so simple; wouldn’t that be more convenient?

 You must be wondering what mathematical reasons there might be for using 360 degrees to represent a complete circle.
 The number 360 always seems to cause trouble when calculating the answers to your kid’s/cousin’s math homework questions.

 However, it’s actually the ideal solution.
-A number like 10 or 100 would have caused far more headaches when performing calculations.
-If you don’t believe me, allow me to explain.
+A number like 10 or 100 would have been more inconvenient mathematically.
+Let me explain…

 The number 360 is divisible by every number from 1 to 10, aside from 7.
 It actually divides into 24 different numbers: 1,2,3,4,5,6,8,9,10,12,15,18,20,24,30,36,40,45,60,72,90,120,180 and 360 itself.
 These 24 numbers are called the divisors of the number 360.
 This is the highest number of divisors for any positive whole number up to its own value of 360.
 For example, the number we often wish would be the value for the full circle—100—has only 9 divisors.

 This characteristic of the number 360 makes it a highly composite number.
 Numbers are said to be highly composite if they are positive integers with more divisors than any smaller positive integer has.
 The only highly composite numbers below 360 are 2, 6, 12, 60 and 120.
 Highly composite numbers are considered good base numbers with which to perform common calculations.